Multiform description of the AKNS hierarchy and classical r-matrix: Hamiltonian multiform description of the AKNS hierarchy

 An important aspect of the theory of integrable PDEs is the presence of an infinite number of conservation laws.
 When formulated in the traditional Hamiltonian framework, this means that the Hamiltonian $h$ is one element in a countable family of independent Hamiltonians functions $h_k$, $k\ge 1$ say, which are in involution with respect to the Poisson bracket $\pb{~}{~}$ used to write the PDE of interest as a Hamiltonian system \begin{eq} \pb{h_n}{h_m}=0\,,~~n,m\ge 1\,. \end{eq} When using the classical $r$-matrix formalism to tackle this problem, the strategy is to compute the Poisson bracket of the entries of the monodromy matrix, starting from the linear Sklyanin bracket and deduce that \eqref{involution} holds, where the $h_k$'s are extracted in an appropriate way from the monodromy matrix.
 The details depend on the model and on the boundary conditions imposed on the fields, see e.g. \cite{Faddeev_Takhtajan_2007} for a full account of this procedure.

 It is natural to ask what happens to this approach in our context and where to find the standard Hamiltonians $h_n$, which are rather different from the coefficients $H_{ij}$ of our Hamiltonian multiform.
 In our opinion, it is rather remarkable to we do not need to resort to any notion of monodromy matrix to answer this question.
-Instead, all the required information is encoded in our Hamiltonian multiform $\Ham$ and the notion of conservation law which we naturally define as follows. \begin{dfn} A conservation law is a Hamiltonian $1$-form $\displaystyle A=\sum_{i=0}^\infty A_i \, dx^i$ such that $dA =0$ on the equations of motion, \ie \begin{eq} \sum_{i<j}^\infty\cpb{H_{ij}}{A}\,dx^{ij}=0\,. \end{eq} \end{dfn} In components, this yields of course the familiar form of an infinite family of conservation laws \begin{eq} \partial_i A_j - \partial_j A_i=0\,. \end{eq} The familiar conservation laws and related Hamiltonians $h_k$ are obtained by considering the following $1$-form. \begin{prp}[Conservation laws] The form \begin{eq} A= \sum_{k=0}^\infty A_k\,dx^k\,,~~A_k=a_{k+1} \end{eq} is a conservation law. \end{prp} \begin{proof} From \eqref{a_ef}, we find $A_k = a_{k+1} = \sum_{i=1}^k e_i f_{k+1-i}$ so that $\parder{A_i}{f_j}=e_{i+1-j} = \parder{A_{i+1}}{f_{j+1}}$ and $\parder{A_i}{e_j}=f_{i+1-j} = \parder{A_{i+1}}{e_{j+1}}$.
+Instead, all the required information is encoded in our Hamiltonian multiform $\Ham$ and the notion of conservation law which we naturally define as follows. \begin{dfn} A conservation law is a Hamiltonian $1$-form $\displaystyle A=\sum_{i=0}^\infty A_i \, dx^i$ such that $dA =0$ on the equations of motion. \end{dfn} In components, this yields of course the familiar form of an infinite family of conservation laws \begin{eq} \partial_i A_j - \partial_j A_i=0\,. \end{eq} We have proved in \cite{Caudrelier_Stoppato_2020_2} that $A$ is a conservation law if it Poisson-commutes with the Hamiltonian multiform, \ie \begin{eq} \sum_{i<j}^\infty\cpb{H_{ij}}{A}\,dx^{ij}=0\,. \end{eq} The familiar conservation laws and related Hamiltonians $h_k$ are obtained by considering the following $1$-form. \begin{prp}[Conservation laws] The form \begin{eq} A= \sum_{k=0}^\infty A_k\,dx^k\,,~~A_k=a_{k+1} \end{eq} is a conservation law. \end{prp} \begin{proof} From \eqref{a_ef}, we find $\displaystyle A_k = a_{k+1} = \sum_{i=1}^k e_i f_{k+1-i}$ so that $\parder{A_i}{f_j}=e_{i+1-j} = \parder{A_{i+1}}{f_{j+1}}$ and $\parder{A_i}{e_j}=f_{i+1-j} = \parder{A_{i+1}}{e_{j+1}}$.
 Hence $A$ is Hamiltonian.
 Now,

 where we have used $\parder{A_k}{e_1} = f_k$, $\parder{A_k}{f_1} = e_k$, and the fact that $\parder{H_{mn}}{e_k}=\parder{H_{mn}}{f_k}=0$ if $k>n$ (without loss of generality, we consider $m<n$).
 From the explicit expression of $\Ham(z,w)$, a direct but tedious argument shows that each $H_{mn}$ is in fact a polynomial in $e_1,\dots,e_n,f_1,\dots,f_n$ of the form